feldera/feldera/docs/contributors/compiler.md

       How unquoted identifiers are treated.
 Choices are: 'upper', 'lower', 'unchanged'
       Default: upper
+    --no-restrict-io
+      Do not restrict the types of columns allowed in tables and views
+      Default: false
     -O
       Optimization level (0, 1, or 2)
       Default: 2